 It’s summertime, and that means the sun is shining, the birds are singing, and the temperatures are rising.
 Unfortunately, some nursing homes are not prepared for the heat.

-In fact, many residents report that their home is too hot for them to be comfortable.
+In fact, many residents report that their nursing home is too hot for them to be comfortable.
 This can be a major issue, especially in the summer months when temperatures soar into the 90s and beyond.
+As summer temperatures increase, residents in nursing homes, particularly those with vulnerable health, are at a greater risk of overheating, which can lead to serious complications like heat stroke or exacerbated health conditions.

 If you or a loved one is living in a nursing home that is too hot, there are steps you can take to make it more comfortable.